 Recent research has shown that while there are many successful methods for teaching reading, none of them is a perfect fit for all students.
 We believe that a truly comprehensive approach to literacy education is one that employs various methods to best suit the individual strengths of each student.

 Del Rio Student Center uses a variety of literacy education methods which include:

 - Shared reading, independent reading, and guided reading

-- Teaching strategies which enable children to construct meaning from a variety of literary and non-fiction texts
+- Teaching strategies that enable children to construct meaning from a variety of literary and non-fiction texts

-- Building a strong, decoding, spelling foundation in the early grades using a blend of phonetic, visual and kinesthetic techniques
+- Building a strong, decoding, and spelling foundation in the early grades using a blend of phonetic, visual, and kinesthetic techniques

 - Teaching skills and strategies which enable students to read in the content areas

 - Developing rich language experiences through reading, writing, speaking, viewing, and listening

 Mathematics taught at Del Rio Student Center is the mathematics the student sees in her/his world.
 The student is in control of his/her own mathematical learning.
 Students are encouraged to become owners of mathematical ideas and to construct meaning out of the experiences provided by the classroom activities and guidance of the teachers.
 All students will also master the facets that are essential components of Mathematics, including basic facts, algorithms, and problem-solving.